Lvroosa/Projects/Practicum Project/README.md

-# Business Analytics Practicum Project
+# Business Analytics Practicum Project: Recommendations For BTS

 I included my project presentation and code to showcase our findings regarding BTS' data on Spotify